-In order for those big promises to filter into these ordinary days of marriage, I decided to write my everyday vows to my husband.
+In order for those big promises to filter into these ordinary days of marriage, I decided to write my everyday marriage vows to my husband.
 It is not a one size fits all set of promises, but words that are silly and uniquely beautiful to us.
-Vows that flesh out what my commitment to my husband looks like in our ordinary lives together.
+Marriage vows that flesh out what my commitment to my husband looks like in our ordinary lives together.

 - I vow to make the coffee when I’m the first one up.

 - I vow to leave a light on at night when you haven’t gotten home.

 - I vow to end a conversation with a man if it feels flirtatious or inappropriate, even if it makes me feel good about myself.

 - I vow to never threaten to end our marriage or take that lightly, even when I’m mad and want to hurl hurtful words at you.

 - I vow to always speak positively about you to our children.

 - I vow to do the grocery shopping and do my best to feed you.